matrix-org/matrix-spec-proposals/proposals/3973-widgetapi-user-directory-search.md

 If the widget did not get approved for the capability required to send the event, the client MUST send an error response (as required currently by the capabilities system for widgets).

 The client SHOULD NOT modify the data of the request.
-The widget is responsible for producing valid events - the client MUST pass through any errors, such as permission errors, to the widget using the standard error response in the Widget API.

 If the event is successfully sent by the client, the client sends the following response: